RoBOPPics/BB/_pages/CommunityCatalog.md

 Tapping on this item will download the selected Pattern or Playlist into your Pattern or Playlist Library.

-You can then Edit, Queue and Play the Pattern or Playlist the same as the Patterns and Playlists that you have created.
+Once the Pattern or Playlist is in your Library, then you can Edit, Queue and Play the Pattern or Playlist the same as the Patterns and Playlists that you yourself created.

-Note that you can edit the Patterns and Playlists that you download from the Catalog the same as the Patterns and Playlists that you create with one exception: you cannot change the "Byline" to the original author.
+You can edit the Patterns and Playlists that you download from the Catalog, the same as the Patterns and Playlists that you create, with one exception: you cannot change the "Byline" to the original author.

 Also if you look at the Kabob menu in the Pattern and Playlist Library on an item that you downloaded from the Catalog, you will note that the "Upload to Catalog" option is missing.
-The original author of the item in the Catalog is the only one who can update their own items in the Catalog.
+The original author of the item in the Catalog is the only one who can upload a new version of it.

   <nav class="pagination">
       <a href="/BallBOPPer/community/" class="pagination--pager" title="Community">Previous</a>